UCaaS vs. VoIP: What’s the Difference?

 Your customers may still prefer to call your contact center over sending a chat or email, but there’s a good chance your youngest employees hate voice calling.
 Among millennial smartphone owners who prefer messaging, text, and social media, the phone is the fifth most-used app.

-Unified communications allows your employees to communicate in the ways they find most comfortable, convenient, and effective; whether that’s chat message, voicemail, or text message.
+Unified communications allow your employees to communicate in the ways they find most comfortable, convenient, and effective; whether that’s chat message, voicemail, or text message.
 By unifying messages into a single, integrated inbox, the best UCaaS platforms ensure that no business communication is left behind.

 3. Do You Need Smarter, Integrated Collaboration?